 We continue to follow current government guidance on COVID-19, which can be found here.

-Your health and well-being are of the utmost importance to us and we have put a number of measures in place to ensure you can return to college safely.
+Your health and well-being are of the utmost importance to us and we have put a number of measures in place to reduce the risk of Covid infection and transmission in the college community.

-If you travel to college by bus or train, you’ll need to wear a face covering in line with current government guidance.
-When moving around college, all students, staff and visitors will be expected to wear a face covering in communal areas inside college buildings, including corridors, reception areas and social spaces.
+If you travel to college by bus or train, you should wear a face covering during your journey.
+When moving around college, students, staff and visitors will be expected to wear a face covering in communal areas inside college buildings, including corridors, reception areas and social spaces.
+From January 2022, you will also need to wear a face covering in classrooms and workshops.

 What constitutes a face covering and how to wear one

-In the context of the coronavirus (COVID-19) outbreak, a face covering is something which safely covers the nose and mouth.
+In the context of COVID-19, a face covering is something which safely covers the nose and mouth.
 You can buy reusable or single-use face coverings.
 You may also use a scarf, bandana, religious garment or hand-made cloth covering, but these must securely fit round the side of the face.
 It is not acceptable to wear a face covering with inappropriate or offensive images or text.

 We recommend that you either use a reusable face covering and wash it at the end of each day or dispose of a disposable mask at the end of every day.
 By following the simple measures set out below, you can help to keep yourself and those around you safer.